betterwithranch/betterwithranch.com/source/blog/2016-05-12-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 Child.active.recent
 ```

-This generates a sql statement by composing the scopes chained
+This generates a sql statement by composing the chained scopes.

 ```sql
 SELECT "children".* FROM "children" WHERE "children"."active" = 't' AND (created_at > '2016-05-06')"